bgomberg/roboshield/faq.md

 ### Why does the Arduino Mega get warm?

 The Roboshield uses the on board 5V regulator on the Arduino Mega.
+This regulator will get warm with voltages above 10V.

 ---